-The key risks of being a freelancer – Both for the new freelancer willing to start freelancing in 2021 as well as a seasoned freelancer
+The key risks of being a freelancer – Both for the new freelancer willing to start freelancing as well as a seasoned freelancer

 There are various risks as a freelancer.
-Let me share the common risks of being a freelancer at every freelancing stage – like for anyone who wants to start freelancing in 2021 to a seasoned freelancer who wants to establish freelancing as a career in 2021.
+Let me share the common risks of being a freelancer at every freelancing stage – like for anyone who wants to start freelancing now to a seasoned freelancer who wants to establish freelancing as a career.

 So without much ado, let’s begin with the risk of trying freelancing.

 Let me first share some of the key risks that a new freelancer will face, and when he wants to start freelancing.

 One of the key risks when moving from being an employee to a freelancer is the risk of expertise.
 As an employee, you work as a team and have someone to go to when stuck.
 As a freelancer, you can go back to your friends or even to a past colleague, but you prefer doing things independently.

 For example, when I started as a freelance web developer, I had the same expertise issue.
 Managing a server wasn’t my expertise.
 I am a programmer but not a system admin or network engineer.